vircadia/vircadia-docs-sphinx/docs/source/explore/interact.md

 ## Collisions

-You can collide (or run into) objects and other avatars in High Fidelity.
+You can collide (or run into) objects and other avatars in Vircadia.
 Likewise, objects can collide with one another.
 We use [physics to govern how entities behave](../create/entities/entity-physics) when they collide with each other or with avatars.

 Without this collision property set, objects will move straight through other entities and avatars.
 As you interact with your environment, take note on which objects have collisions enabled based on whether or not you can walk through them.